 - Accessory structures measuring 8 feet or less in height are allowed in the setbacks in the rear yard up to 3) feet from the property line, but may not extend into any P.U.E.
 Properties in the Old Town Overlay District must follow the procedures outlined in Section 4.09.040, Special Exception for Setback Modiﬁcation and the approval process pursuant to Section 3.15.

-- Garages and carports, whether attached or detached from the principal structure, shall be set back a minimum of 25 feet from the public street from which the associated driveway takes access or a minimum of 10 feet when taking access from a public alley.
+- Garages and carports, whether attached or detached from the principal structure, shall be set back a minimum of 25 feet from property line street from which the associated driveway takes access or a minimum of 10 feet when taking access from a public alley.

 - No more than 30% of the rear yard may be covered with accessory buildings or structures.
 All impervious cover requirements in Section 11.02 shall be met.